Dwarf Rasbora (Boraras maculatus)

 |TDS||18 - 90|

-The Dwarf Rasboras are endemic to Thailand, Peninsular Malaysia and Singapore in South-Eastern Asia; however, there have been reports of this species being present in Borneo and Sumatra also.
+The Dwarf Rasboras are endemic to Thailand, Peninsular Malaysia and Singapore in South-Eastern Asia; however, there have also been reports of this species being present in Borneo and Sumatra in Indonesia.

-These fish are widely distributed in Peninsular Malaysia, while the other countries have more limited populations.
-In addition, many populations from various countries have different patterns and colourations.
+These fish are widely distributed in Malaysia, while the other countries have more limited populations.
+In addition, populations from various countries have different patterns and colourations.

 Dwarf Rasboras are micro predators that feed on worms, small insects, crustaceans and other zooplankton in the wild.
-In the aquarium, this species will accept good-quality dried foods of a suitable size; however, you should not feed them these exclusively.
-Instead, also provide them with daily meals of small live and frozen foods such as artemia, daphnia and suchlike.
-This will bring out the best colouration of your fish and will also encourage them to come into breeding conditions.
+This species will accept good-quality dried foods of a suitable size; however, you should not feed them these exclusively.
+Instead, please provide them with daily meals of small live and frozen foods such as artemia, daphnia and suchlike.
+This will bring out the best colouration of your fish and encourage them to come into breeding conditions.

-Like many Rasboras, The Dwarf Rasbora is an egg-scattering, non-stop spawner that exhibits zero parental care.
+Like many Rasboras, The Dwarf Rasbora is an egg-scattering, non-stop spawner that does not display parental care.
 However, in the presence of both females and males, they can lay small numbers of eggs daily.
-In a well-furnished, mature aquarium, small numbers of fry may also begin to show up without human intervention.
+In a well-planted, established aquarium, small numbers of fry may also begin to show up without human intervention.

-However, if you want to raise the number of fry, the fish will require a slightly more controlled approach.
-You can still condition the adult group together, but you should also set up a separate tank.
+If you want to raise higher numbers of fry, the fish will require a more controlled approach.
+You can still condition the adult group together but set up a separate tank.
 This tank should be very dimly lit with the bottom either left bare or covered with some mesh with significant enough holes so that any eggs that fail to stick to the plants can pass through but small enough so that the adults cannot get to them.
-The broadly available artificial grass matting can also be used and works very well.
+The broadly available artificial grass matting can also be implemented to achieve the same results.

 The water itself should be slightly acidic, and the temperature will need to be somewhat higher than usual.
 A good-sized clump of Java moss or other fine-leaved plants should also be placed in the tank taking up about half the available space.
 Filtration is unnecessary, but you can use a small, air-powered sponge filter if you like.

 You should then introduce two or three pairs of well-conditioned adult fish into the tank.
-Again, it is sensible to make the transfer slowly to avoid extreme stress levels; however, if the water conditions are to their liking, they should begin to spawn the following morning.
+Again, it is sensible to make the transfer slowly to avoid extreme stress levels; however, if the water conditions are suitable, they may initiate spawning the following morning.

 While this species unquestionably consumes their eggs, they do not seem to seek them as other small cyprinids do actively.

 Once spawning has begun, it should continue daily.
-The pairs should be kept in the tank for no more than a couple of days before removing them, as the first eggs should start to hatch by the second day after the original spawning.
+However, the parents should ideally only be kept in the breeding tank for a couple of days.
+You can expect the first eggs to begin hatching by the second day.

-The tiny babies will survive on their yolk sacs for around 24 hours or so, after which they will require infusoria, paramecium or other microscopic food.
-Then, about a week to 10 days later, the fry should be big enough to accept foods like nauplii, artemia and microworm.
+The tiny babies will survive on their yolk sacs for around 24 hours; after that, the fry will require infusoria, Paramecium or other microscopic food.
+Then, about a week to 10 days later, the fry should be big enough to accept foods like baby brine shrimp and microworm.

-As the days progress, the additional babies should start to appear from later spawning results.
+As the days progress, the additional babies appear from later spawning results.

-It would be best to wait a week or two before performing small water changes to avoid shocking the young fry unnecessarily.
+It would be best to wait a few weeks before making small water changes to avoid shocking the newly hatched fry unnecessarily.